Cshooltz/Resume/Resume.md

 ## Collin Shooltz
 **Location:** Michigan
 **Contact:** For unsolicited contact, please message me through GitHub or Indeed
-**Search Criteria:** Looking for software development/engineering position, preferably in the vicinity of Cleveland, Ohio.
-Open to discussion regarding other potential locations.

 ### SUMMARY
 This document is a brief summary of my professional experience.
 If you would like additional details on any of the topics contained within this document, please see my detailed experience hosted on GitHub: [https://github.com/Cshooltz/Resume](https://github.com/Cshooltz/Resume)

 I am a highly motivated individual who is looking to start a career in software development/engineering.
-I have a solid foundation in chemical/mechanical engineering experience (about 7 years between college and working experience), and over the last 6 months I have been, and continue to be, working hard to train myself in software development (in addition to my hobbyist efforts for most of my life).
+I have a solid foundation in chemical/mechanical engineering experience (about 7 years between college and working experience), and over the last 6 months I have been, and continue to be, working hard to train myself in software development.
 I am confident that with my combined skill set and experience that I will make a valuable addition to any team and look forward to gaining professional experience in software development.

 I've decided to make the change to software development as a personal choice this last year.
 I have always had a passion for software and computer technology and recently realized that it is more appealing to me now than traditional engineering ever was.
 In a nutshell, I am making the change because I love making software!

 I am predominately looking for work in Ohio, the closer to Cleveland the better, since I have family in the Cleveland area and simply like the area too.
 However, I am open to discussing relocation to other places for work instead if the opportunity is a good fit for me.
 I am also open to remote positions and can facilitate periodic travel (i.e. by flight or road trip) to meet in person.

 Please continue reading for an overview of my experience and skills.
-Also keep in mind that I continue to work at improving my skills in software development weekly and I intend to update my resume regularly to reflect my progress.
+Also keep in mind that I continue to work at improving my skills in software development weekly and I intend to update my online resume regularly to reflect my progress.

 ----------------------------------------------------------------